-Scott Heidel (PA DEP) will present on The Alternative Restoration Plan for Kishacoquillas Creek charts a path toward restoration of aquatic life and attainment of water quality standards for an agricultural watershed in Central Pennsylvania.
+Scott Heidel (PA DEP) presented on The Alternative Restoration Plan for Kishacoquillas Creek charts a path toward restoration of aquatic life and attainment of water quality standards for an agricultural watershed in Central Pennsylvania.
 A reference watershed approach was applied to develop load reduction goals for nutrients and sediment.
 Modeling was done using the MapShed model to represent the phased restoration approach to BMP implementation taking place in the watershed and demonstrate progress toward water quality goals at each stage.

 Cam Mcnutt (NC DWR) gave a presentation titled “Watershed Action Plan.
 Online mapped based tools to build watershed restoration plans.”

 NC DWR is developing tools and workflows to efficiently and effectively build Watershed Action Plans that are dynamic and engage a wide range of stakeholders in the restoration planning process.
 The Watershed Action Plan development process will focus on using resources to implement rather than plan by optimizing opportunities and using non-regulatory mechanisms to restore water quality.
 DWR will present the various planning tools and demonstrate how these tools integrate across Clean Water Act programs.
 Most importantly, DWR will demonstrate how all types of restoration projects from best management practices to stormwater control measures to instream habitat restoration can be tracked and accounted for in the Clean Water Act paradigm.

-Heather Husband (ND DOH) will present on “North Dakota’s Alternative Plans.”
+Heather Husband (ND DOH) presented on “North Dakota’s Alternative Plans.”
 This presentation provided a general overview of why North Dakota chose to do alternative plans and how it fits into their Universe of water quality programs.

 The National 303(d)/TMDL Webinar Series held a webinar on Chloride TMDLs on March 1, 2018.

 This webinar featured two presentations:

 The National 303(d)/TMDL Webinar Series held a webinar on TMDL Implementation on Thursday, June 8th, from 1-3 pm EST.

 This webinar featured two presentations focusing on what makes a good implementation plan, implementation with larger projects, and a few case studies.